-Simultaneously Running X Servers with and without SGI Xinerama Enabled to the existing arguments in the file /var/X11/xdm/Xservers.
+Simultaneously Running X Servers with and without SGI Xinerama Enabled

+To run X servers with SGI Xinerama enabled simultaneously with regular X servers (that is, with SGI Xinerama disabled) on the same machine, add +xinerama or -xinerama to the existing arguments in the file /var/X11/xdm/Xservers.
 This allows you to override the chkconfig xinerama flag.
 Refer to the Xsgi(1) and xdm(1) man pages for more information.